These are Great Socks

 • 26 kinds of ceramics with various mineral oxides are mixed together.

-• Bio-Ceramics are capable of emitting FIR (Far Infrared Rays) Also know as biogenetic rays.
+• Bio-Ceramics are capable of emitting FIR (Far Infrared Rays), also known as "biogenetic rays".

 8) How do clothes give off Far Infrared?